dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 The individual participant should be able to complete this session in approximately 55 minutes.
 However, reviewing the results with your cohort may take additional time.

 ## Instructions
+Complete each section accordingly:
+* Concept review.
+Jot down your answer and review with your cohort.
+* Seek & Find.
+Write down where in the Wiz portal you can find the answer.
+You can specify to the nearly page and section.
+Review with your cohort.
+* Graph Query.

 ## Exercise 1.
 Concept Review